Sikhism in Scotland

 Sikhism in Scotland includes all aspects of Sikh life and Sikhism in Scotland.
 Sikhs have been present in Scotland for over a century, with the first documented Sikh, Maharaja Daleep Singh, arriving in Perthshire in 1855.
 The next wave of migration was in early-to-mid 1920s when prominent Sikhs of the Bhat/Bhatra community established themselves in Glasgow and Edinburgh.
 However, the bulk of Sikhs in Scotland come from families who immigrated during the late 20th century.
-In Scotland Sikhs represent 0.2% of the population (9,055).
+In Scotland, Sikhs represented about 0.2% of the population (10,988) in the 2022 census.

 History

 The first documented Sikh in Scotland was Maharajah Duleep Singh, who moved to Scotland in 1854, taking up residence at the Grandtully estate in Perthshire.
 According to the Scottish Sikh Association, the first Sikhs settled in Glasgow in the early 1920s with the first Gurdwara established in South Portland Street.
 However, the bulk of Sikhs in Scotland come from families who immigrated during the late 20th century.